Australia coronavirus hotspot state records 13 new deaths, stable infections

 are trending down," said Brett Sutton, the state's chief health

-"The best way to safeguard against a third wave is to bring
+officer.
+"The best way to safeguard against a third wave is to

 "It's difficult, it's painful, I know, but if we can just